apache/spark/docs/configuration.md

     Whether the standalone cluster manager should spread applications out across nodes or try to consolidate them onto as few nodes as possible.
 Spreading out is usually better for data locality in HDFS, but consolidating is more efficient for compute-intensive workloads. <br/>
-    <b>Note:</b> this setting needs to be configured in the cluster master, not in individual
+    <b>Note:</b> this setting needs to be configured in the standalone cluster master, not in individual
     applications; you can set it through <code>SPARK_JAVA_OPTS</code> in <code>spark-env.sh</code>.
   </td>
 </tr>